Select a language to view our site with

 The primary goals are for participants, upon completing the training, to:

-• Integrate advanced theoretical and practical knowledge and skills in the field of therapies in NOSC in a way that respects clients' experiences while ensuring professional and responsible support throughout the therapeutic process, backed by modern scientific findings and empirically supported therapeutic approaches.
+• Integrate advanced theoretical and practical knowledge and skills in the field of therapies in NOSC, in a way that respects clients' experiences while ensuring professional and responsible support throughout the therapeutic process, backed by modern scientific findings and empirically supported therapeutic approaches.

 • Develop the ability to support clients in any form of therapy within NOSC, specifically in preparation for and/or integration of NOSC experiences.